proof88/PRooFPS-dd/doc/menu-06-Crypto.md

  - [MetaMask](https://metamask.io/)
  - [Phantom](https://phantom.app/)

-\subsection wherecoin I Know which Coin to Buy, but Where can I Buy it?
+\subsection crypto_wherecoin I Know which Coin to Buy, but Where can I Buy it?

 I always check a price-tracking website such as [CoinMarketCap](https://coinmarketcap.com/) which lists all CEX and DEX where a specific coin can be traded.
 For example, in case of Bitcoin, you can find this info [under the chart in the "Bitcoin Markets"](https://coinmarketcap.com/currencies/bitcoin/) section.

-\subsection anon Am I Anonymous in Crypto Trading?
+\subsection crypto_anon Am I Anonymous in Crypto Trading?

 No, even if they try to make you believe, you are not.
 In 2024 we are already late to trade anonymously in the crypto market due to the regulations and security measures they introduced in recent years to fight against money laundering.